abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 - **Statements Vs Expressions** :
   - `Expression`: it's a piece of code that produces a value and expected to be used in places where values are expected
     - Ex: `5+4` or `Ternary Operator` or `short circuiting` and then you can use it in a `${}`
-  - `Statements` doesn't return a value
+  - `Statements`: it's a piece of code that does something and doesn't produce a value
+    - Ex: `if` statement or `for` loop
-- **Strict mode** :
+- **Strict mode**:
-  - It is a literal expression, ignored by earlier versions of JavaScript.
-  - The purpose of `"use strict"` is to indicate that the code should be executed in "strict mode". which help us write **secure code**.
+  - `"use strict"` enables secure coding by enforcing stricter parsing and error handling.
-    - > Make sure that `"use strict"` is **at the top of your scripts**, otherwise strict mode may not be enabled.
+  - Place `"use strict"` at the top of your scripts to enable it.
-  - Strict mode changes the (previously accepted "bad syntax") into real errors by:
-    1. forbidding some operations
+  - Benefits:
+    1. Forbids certain operations.
-    2. throwing more visible error exceptions instead of failing silently (blocking execution)
+    2. Throws errors for bad syntax instead of failing silently.
-    - as an example, in normal JavaScript, mistyping a variable name creates a new global variable.
-In strict mode, this will throw an error, making it impossible to accidentally create a global variable.
+    - Example: Mistyping a variable name throws an error instead of creating a global variable.
-    - If a variable is not found anywhere, that’s an error in strict mode (without `use strict`, an assignment to a non-existing variable creates a new **global** variable, for compatibility with old code).
-  - **Should we write it ?**
+  - **Usage**:
-    - Modern JavaScript supports `“classes”` and `“modules”`, that enable `use strict` automatically.
-So we don’t need to add the `"use strict"` directive.
+    - Modern JavaScript classes and modules enable strict mode automatically, so explicit `"use strict"` is often unnecessary.
 - `Refactoring the code` : means the process of restructuring code without changing or adding to its external behavior and functionality.
 - in `DOM` => `:root` element is called `document.documentElement`
 - to make anything `immutable` : `Object.freeze(obj)`